rubs33/lazy-json/README.md

-# Lazy Json
+# LazyJson

 ## Description

-Lazy Json is a PHP library that allows you to navigate a JSON file using a lazy-loaded, object-oriented interface.
+LazyJson is a PHP library that allows you to navigate a JSON file through a lazy-loaded, object-oriented interface.

-Unlike `json_decode`, this library does not load the entire JSON into memory.
-Instead, it parses JSON elements on-demand based on the operations you request during navigation.
+Unlike `json_decode`, which loads the entire JSON file into memory at once, this library parses only the necessary elements on demand, based on the operations you perform during navigation.

-Its primary goal is to provide a **memory-efficient** way to **access** JSON data, not to modify it.
+Its primary goal is to provide a **memory-efficient** way to **access** JSON data rather than modifying it.
 While it can be used to validate a JSON structure, it assumes the JSON is well-formed and only parses elements as needed to return the requested data.

 ### Advantages:
 * **Memory-efficient**: Optimized for large JSON files, supporting arrays, objects, and strings, with minimal memory usage during navigation.